piyusharorawork/via/README.md

 ## TODO

-- use Store hook to have external dependencies : router , storage , query client
-- move most of the logic to centralized store
-- add progress to create template
+- create template from website
-- single template builder page
+- support streaming in create template api

-  1. display preview
-  2. display timeline

 - load template.json to memory
 - populate content url for each segment